ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 - **WHERE clauses**: Uses property column names for filtering

 This ensures that when entities have custom column names via `[Column]` attributes, the generated SQL queries use the correct database column names, preventing runtime query failures.

+### Security: SQL Injection Protection

+✅ **SQL Injection Protection in Configurable Sorting**: The `GetColumnNameForProperty` method validates all property names before using them in SQL queries:
+- **Validation**: Only property names that exist in the `_propertyColumnMap` dictionary are allowed
+- **Fallback**: Invalid property names fall back to the safe default column name (primary key) instead of being used directly in SQL
+- **Protection**: This prevents SQL injection attacks through the `orderBy` parameter in all pagination overloads that support custom sorting
+- **Implementation**: The method returns `defaultColumnName` instead of the unsanitized `propertyName` when validation fails

 ### Multi-Level Navigation Details